Hi! My name is Ali Manieri and I am a McDonough Peer Ambassador.

-Extracurricular Activities: Georgetown University Dance Company, Georgetown Advertising & Marketing Association, & McDonough Women
+Extracurricular Activities: Georgetown University Dance Company, Georgetown Advertising & Marketing Association, and McDonough Women

 Interesting Fact About Me: I love SoulCycle, especially the SoulCycles in Georgetown and in the city at West End.
 It has been a really positive and fun activity for me to do off campus.

 What made you choose Georgetown's McDonough School of Business?
 I chose Georgetown’s McDonough School of Business because of the school’s cura personalis approach to education, in which students grow both intellectually and spiritually through McDonough’s challenging academics.
 I also admire how the business school encourages its students to extend their education beyond just the classroom, especially through business-oriented study-abroad programs and internship opportunities.

 What are the best things about being a Hoya?
 For me, one of the best things about being a Hoya is that in many ways, we are like a big family.
 There are always upperclassmen to talk to and professors to reach out to if you need advice, and we are there to support each other when school and extracurriculars pile up.
 I also love that us Hoyas are encouraged to pursue all of our extracurricular interests and be well-rounded individuals, as everyone is very unique and involved in many different things around campus.